michhar/bot-masterclass/Mission02/Dialogs.md

 In this MS Bot Framework lab we learn how to create a simple hello world, work with the dialog stack, use promts, use state stores for our own data, and create cards.

+Make sure to read through the comments in the code that explain in a step-by-step fashion what is happening.

 ### Testing locally

 * Let's take care of the initialization of our project with the familiar commands: